Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Smb1

 3. Restart your computer for changes to take effect.
-If the problem still persists, try to update Windows 10 to latest version.
+If the problem still persists, try to update Windows 10 to the latest version.

 Solution 6.
 Disable IPv6

-1. Open the Run dialogue box by pressing Windows + R keys, and then input ncpa.cpl to open the Network Connections windows.
+1. Open the Run dialogue box by pressing the Windows + R keys, and then input ncpa.cpl to open the Network Connections windows.

 2. Right-click on your connected network and choose Properties.